ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 In your professional programming life, some of your work will be highly collaborative with lots of expert advice available from senior developers and from sites like StackOverflow.
 This is a common case in companies, in academia, and on open-source projects.
+It's a great way to get exposed to new techniques, share knowledge, and generally enjoy teamwork.
 In contrast, some of your work will involve figuring out programming problems on your own, where you are the first person to encounter an issue, or the first person to try using a new library in the context of your application.
 You should get experience in both types of situations; we might call the former kind of problem **open to collaboration** and the latter **closed to collaboration**.

 In terms of courses, this split also makes sense.
 Programming assignments serve (at least) two roles.
 First and foremost, they are a mechanism for you